Frequently Asked Questions for Radiologic Technology

 Is the program offered at night, part-time or online?

-Many radiography students do work while in school.
+Many RADT students do work while in school.
 Working while in the program presents some challenges.
 The program schedule varies each term and includes extensive clinical education assigned at clinical affiliate hospitals.
 Students' class and clinical schedules are not modified to meet employment needs.
 The demands of the program require that a student's work schedule be flexible and the amount of time to study outside of the classroom and/or clinical environments be considered.

-What are the job opportunities in radiography?
+What are the job opportunities in radiologic technology?

 Radiographers are currently experiencing several employment opportunities.
 Expanding health care facilities coupled with new applications of medical imaging and increasing demand for medical imaging services indicate that the demand for qualified radiographers will continue.